-The effective date of your disability retirement is the day after you stop being paid for work as a DCPS teacher.
+Your disability retirement benefits begin the day after your disability retirement.
 You will continue to receive benefit payments until:

-• you recover from your temporary disability before you reach the age at which you could have voluntarily retired based on your years of service (or age 62 if you have less than five years of service) and you decline an appointment to a similar or equal position;

-- You work in another job and earn 80% or more of the current salary for the position you held before you retired; or - you die.
+- You recover from your temporary disability before you reach the age at which you could have voluntarily retired based on your years of service (or age 62 if you have less than five years of service) and you decline an appointment to a similar or equal position; - You work in another job and earn 80% or more of the current salary for the position you held before you retired; or - You die.